Sunday, September 27, 2009

 One long-term goal for this project is to take the physical prints and augment them with a medium that will allow them to be touched.
 To be experienced by feeling them.
 No prints; no augmentation, I thought at first.
 But then I realized something about problem-solving that leads me to this post.

-When I was a youngster in college, my peers and I were encouraged to pursue degrees in the sciences: math, physics, engineering, and medicine.
-My secret ambition was to be an artist, but I did not give myself permission to study art.
-Instead, I studied Zoology, which probably put me closer to a study of beauty than I would have imagined.
+When I was younger, my peers and I were encouraged to pursue degrees in the sciences.
+My secret ambition was to be an artist, but I didn't give myself permission to study art.
+Instead, I studied zoology, which probably put me closer to a study of beauty than I would have imagined.

 I learned to appreciate the broken regularity of nature, the harmonious cycles of life, the delicate interplay of animal societies.
 A frog egg spontaneously grows and divides, cells multiplying in mathematical progression and taking shape ordained by the distribution of yolk (heavier yolk leading to larger cells on the bottom and lighter yolk becoming smaller cells on the top.)
 The fibonacci whorls of a nautilus shell, the strength of a delicate spider web, and how the location of arteries and veins in a duck's foot conserve body heat are all examples of a beautiful and perfect design inherent in nature.